Latamila/Latamila/README.md

-- <h1>👋 Hi, I'm @Camila.
-I'm Brazilian!!!
-Vai Brasil!! </h1>
+- <h1>👋 Hi, I'm @Camila and I'm Brazilian!!!  </h1>
 - 👀 I’m interested in Machine Learning, IA and Data Science Analysis to solve business problems.
-- 🌱 I have a degree in Data Science, Educacional Psychology, Pedagogy and Teaching Portuguese and Spanish..
+- 🌱 I have a degree in Data Science, Educacional Psychology, Pedagogy and Teaching Portuguese and Spanish.
 - 💞️ I’m majoring in Software Engineering and IA Engineering.
 - 📫 How to reach me: camilaaeromoca@gmail.com or  https://www.linkedin.com/in/camila-veloso-539866161